zeekay/handroll/README.md

   #   prismjs: 'Prism'
   legacy: null

-  # Array of plugins for rollup to use.
-Other than compilers (which are
+  # Use `plugin` to override plugins Handroll should use.
+Other than compilers
-  # automatically detected based on filetypes used, most plugins will be
+  # (which are automatically detected based on filetypes used, most plugins will
-  # inferred based on your other options.
-You can explicitly configure the
+  # be inferred based on your other options.
-  # plugins to be used by passing an array of options instead:
   #
   # plugins: [buble(), commonjs()]
   plugins:    null

+  # Use `external` to configure which dependencies Rollup considers external.
+By
-  # Detect external deps or explicitly list them.
-By default Handroll will try
-  # to automatically detect dependencies based on your package.json.
-Passing
+  # default Handroll will try to automatically infer external dependencies based
-  # external: false or an explicit list will disable this behavior.
+  # on your package.json.
+Use `external: false` or an explicit list will disable
+  # this behavior.
   #
   # external: Object.keys pkg.dependencies
   external:   true

   basedir:    './'   # Customize basedir used for resolution
   commonjs:   false  # Enable importing from CommonJS modules
+  details:    false  # Print extra details about bundle
   es3:        false  # Emit slightly more ES3-compliant output
   executable: false  # Include shebang and chmod+x output
+  minify:     false  # Use uglify to minify bundle
+  quiet:      false  # Suppress default output
   sourceMap:  true   # Collect and save source maps
-  quiet:      false  # Suppress default output
-  details:    false  # Print extra details about bundle
-  minify:     false  # Use uglify to minify bundle
   strip:      false  # Remove debugging and console log statements

 # Write ES module for use by bundlers (with external deps)